-Generally, encryption is the most important feature VPN offers.
-Current 256-bit encryption standards are nearly impossible to crack in a human lifetime.
-This is why government agencies, as well as VPNs, universally use them.
+Generally speaking, encryption is the most important feature a VPN offers.
+To that end, the current 256-bit encryption standards are nearly impossible to crack in a human lifetime.
+This is why government agencies, as well as VPNs, use them universally.

-In fact, VPNs are vital for keeping all of your data, including bank account logins, safe while you’re using public WiFi.
-There are many sophisticated ways for hackers and other criminals to compromise WiFi connections.
-But if they’re siphoning data before it gets to the VPN server, all they’re gathering is an unbreakable code that’s useless to them.
+- When using public Wi-Fi: VPNs are vital for keeping all of your data, including bank account logins, safe.
+Without them, there are countless ways hackers can compromise a Wi-Fi connection.
+But when these criminals are siphoning data before it gets to the VPN server, all they’re gathering is an unbreakable code that’s useless to them.

-It’s also essential on your home WiFi, as it suffers from some of the vulnerabilities that plague public WiFi.
-Then again, using a VPN at home for banking and other matters also improves your privacy a lot.
-It makes you a lot harder to track down online and keeps your browsing history secret from ISPs (or government agencies asking ISPs to turn over your data).
+- When you’re at home: Although public wireless networks are more dangerous, VPNs are also essential on your home Wi-Fi, as it suffers from some of the vulnerabilities that plague public networks.
+Additionally, using a VPN at home for banking and other matters improves your privacy as well.
+It makes you much harder to track down online and keeps your browsing history secret from ISPs (or government agencies asking ISPs to turn over your data).

-Last of all, using a VPN for banking keeps your account safe from you.
-Banks may become suspicious when you access it from another country.
+- When you’re travelling: Using a VPN for banking also keeps your account safe from you.
+Because banks may become suspicious when you access it from another country.
 In the worst-case scenario, you can end up locked out of your account while abroad.
-Avoid that with a VPN – just connect to the server in your country of origin.
+With a VPN, you can avoid that: just connect to a server in your home country.
 That way, the bank won’t know you’re not where it thinks you are.

-However, some things can compromise your secure banking over a VPN.
+Having said all that, some things can compromise your secure banking even over a VPN.

-When isn’t a VPN safe for online banking?
+When is a VPN not safe for online banking?

-Free VPNs have to make money somehow.
+- Have to make money somehow.
 In the best-case scenario, you’ll have a slow, data-capped connection that may annoy you with ads.
-At worst, the app will track you and have malware as part of its code – the previously mentioned research showed that 38% of free VPN apps contain malware.
-Free VPN can steal your data – it can even steal your credit card info.
+At worst, the app will track you and have malware as part of its code (the above-mentioned research showed that 38% of free VPN apps contain malware).
+Free VPNs can also steal your data, including your credit card info.

-But even the best VPN can provide little help if you yourself compromise your data.
-There are multiple ways to do it.
+But even the best VPNs will provide little help if you yourself compromise your data.
+And there are multiple ways you might do it.

 Improving online banking safety

-Here’s what you can do to keep your online banking safe beyond VPN:
+Here’s what you can do to keep your online banking safe beyond a VPN:

-- Get updates: your device, your antivirus software, your VPN app all get periodic updates.
-They improve not only functionality, but also security as well.
-Please don’t ignore them.
+- Get updates: Your device, your antivirus software, your VPN app all get periodic updates.
+They improve not only functionality, but security as well.
+So, best not to ignore them.

-- Lock your screen: this applies to smartphones, laptops, work computers… basically anything.
-A hacker can circumvent your VPN protection if they get physical access to your device.
-Don’t leave it open for them.
+- Lock your screen: This applies to smartphones, laptops, work computers… basically anything.
+A hacker can easily circumvent your VPN protection if they get physical access to your device.
+So don’t leave it open for them.

-- Don’t click suspicious links: virus pop-ups on websites, strange links in emails, weird attachments – never click them.
+- Don’t click suspicious links: Virus pop-ups on websites, strange links in emails, weird attachments – ignore them all.

-- Turn on banking notifications: many banks and apps have the option of notifying you of any activities.
-That way, you’ll be immediately notified of all transfers – including any suspicious ones.
+- Turn on banking notifications: Many banks and apps have the option of notifying you of any activities.
+With these, you’ll be immediately notified of all transfers, including any suspicious ones.

-- Use an antivirus: whether it’s on a smartphone or on your computer, anti-virus software won’t hurt.
+- Use an antivirus: Whether it’s on a smartphone or on your computer, antivirus software will always improve your digital security.

 How does a VPN improve my online banking experience?

-Here are additional VPN features that help you when you do online banking:
+Here are additional VPN features that help you with online banking:

-- Kill Switch: it’s a feature that disconnects you from the internet if the VPN connection is interrupted.
-That way, you don’t end up accidentally browsing the internet unprotected.
+- Kill Switch: It’s a feature that disconnects you from the internet if the VPN connection is interrupted.
+With it, you don’t end up accidentally browsing the internet unprotected.

-- Blocking phishing: some VPNs have a feature – like Surfshark’s CleanWeb – which actively blocks suspicious pop-ups, malicious links, and so on.
-It may be merely convenient for someone who knows and follows the internet security tips, but it’s a lot more important when securing the devices of family members.
+- Blocking phishing: Some VPNs have a feature – like Surfshark’s CleanWeb – which actively blocks suspicious pop-ups, malicious links, and so on.
+It may be merely convenient for someone who knows and follows basic internet security tips, but it’s a lot more important when securing the devices of family members.

-- Split-tunneling: a split-tunneling (a.k.a.
-Whitelister) feature allows you to make specific processes exempt from VPN.
+- Split-tunneling: A split-tunneling (a.k.a.
+Bypasser) feature allows you to make specific processes exempt from VPN.
 If you don’t want your banking to go via VPN for some reason (for example, some banks are not OK with VPN use), this is the way to do it.

 And that’s before you factor in the many other uses and benefits of VPN outside of line banking.